 - Suggestion - display with a green tag color under the 'Here are ways to reach the target' header at the top of the Andi® window.
 These field tags provide insights from skills embedded within the PrecisionLender application and cannot be created using the Builder.

-When the user sees the output, that is then logged as an impression with the associated run activity.
+When the user sees the output, that is then logged in the analytics section with the associated run activity.

 And with each subsequent user action, the cycle will begin again.